15 Different Types of Australian Parrots

 Usually, in Australia, galahs are other examples of Australian parrots commonly seen in urban environments like parks and gardens.

-These areas provide an easy source of food and shelter for them.
-Although their name might imply otherwise, these colorful little birds are not intelligent.
+These areas provide them with an easy source of food and shelter.
+Although their name might imply otherwise, these colorful little birds are unintelligent.

 However, they make for entertaining pets due to their ability to imitate human speech.
 Indeed, Australian parrots are excellent pets worth rearing.